chinamike65/hugo-tuolesi/content/book3/book3en.md

 212

-in the hotel.

-So, if the hotel is broken in some places, it doesn't care about it, and the ego doesn't grow.
+So, if the hotel is damged in some places, you don't care, and the ego doesn't grow.

-If you think about it further, because life is impermanent, and how long you live in this world is not certain, in this way, your attachment to outsiders, things, and things will be weakened a lot.
+If you think about it further, because life is impermanent, and the span of your life in this world is not certain, in this way, your attachment to outsiders, events, and things will be weakened a lot.

-If you are less attached, there will be no more troubles, no more bad karma, and no more bad karma.
+If you are less attached, there will be no more troubles, no more bad karma, and bad karma will not be able to take root.

-Not only is it beneficial to practice, but it is also easy to obtain happiness in the world.
+Not only is it beneficial to practice in this way, but it is also easier to obtain happiness in the world.

-1. How to think about the impermanence of life So, how to think about the impermanence of life?
-First of all, we must understand the three fundamentals, nine reasons, and three decisions of the impermanence of life.
+1. How to think about the impermanence of life

+So, how to think about the impermanence of life?
+First of all, we must understand the three roots, nine causes, and three conditions for the impermanence of life.

-The three fundamentals of impermanence in life are: people are bound to die; not only will they die but also die indefinitely; when they die, there is no way to help them except the Dharma.
+The three roots of impermanence in life are: people are bound to die; not only will they die but the time of death is unknown; when they die, nothing can help them except the Dharma.

-(1) Man is bound to die The first root of impermanence is that man is bound to die.
+(1) Man is bound to die

+The first root of impermanence is that man is bound to die.

-Man must die for three reasons, one decision.
+Man must die for three reasons, one condition.

-The three reasons are: death is bound to come, and nothing can change it; life expectancy is decreasing all the time without increasing it;
+The three reasons are: death is bound to come, and nothing can change it; life expectancy is decreasing all the time and there is no way to extend it.

 213

-One decision was: Dharma must be practiced.
+One condition is: the Dharma must be practiced.

-Death must come, and nothing can change the four reasons why death must come.
+Death must come, and nothing can change the four causes of why death must come.
 (1) Born anywhere, death is inevitable.
 People must die.

-There are four continents where people were born: Nanzhanbuzhou, Dongshengshenzhou, Xiniu Hezhou, and Beijuluzhou.
+There are four continents where people were born: Jambuvidpa, Eastern Holy Isle, West Land, and the Northern continent.

-Among them, the people in Beijulu Continent will live a little longer and can live to be a thousand years old, and there are also people on the other eight small continents.
+Among them, the people in the Norther Continent will live a little longer and can live to be a thousand years old, and there are also people on the other eight small continents.

-People are bound to die in whatever continent they are born in, and death cannot be avoided wherever they are born.
+People are bound to die in whatever continent they are born in, and death cannot be avoided no matter they are born.

-Therefore, it is said in JiDharma Jujing:
+Therefore, it is said in Jifa Jujing:

 There is no place where death can be avoided,

 There is nothing in the sky, nothing in the sea, and nothing in the forest.

 If you are born in the sea, you will surely die, if you are born in the sky, you will surely die.
-There is no way to avoid death wherever you are born, and there is no place where you cannot die.
+There is no way to avoid death no matter you are born, and there is no place where you can escape death.

-(2) Being born in any age cannot avoid death.
-Being born in any age will die.
+(2) There is no era where death can be avoided.
+Being born in any age will lead to death.

 Do not kill, do not steal, do not commit adultery, do not tell lies, these are called the four fundamental precepts.

-The era when the four fundamental precepts are not violated is called the era of consummation.
+The era when the four fundamental precepts are violated is called the age of consummation.

 Since ancient times, the Age of Consummation has lasted for a long, long time.
 With the growth of human greed, hatred, and delusion, some people have become greedy for food and drink, and there is a phenomenon of stealing.
 When they violate the precept of "not stealing", human beings enter The three-point era has entered; human beings have continued to develop, and adultery has appeared again, breaking the precept of "not committing adultery", and entering the era of two-pointing; then there is the phenomenon of murder, and the precept of "not killing living beings" has been violated.

 Now, the four fundamental precepts have all been broken, which is called the era of conflict in Buddhism.

-Life will die in the Age of Consummation, but lifespan will be a little longer.
+Life will end in the Age of Consummation, but lifespan will be a little longer.

 If you are born in a three-point era or a two-point era, you will die.